Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Introduction

-Next, we review the existing results on polynomial-size extended formulations for the multilinear polytope and the pseudo-Boolean polytope.
-Note that if a polynomial-size extended formulation of $\PBP(H)$ (resp. $\MP(G)$) is readily available, then~\cref{prob PBO} (resp.~\cref{prob BPO}) can be solved in polynomial time.
-However, the converse may not hold, in general.
-In~\cite{Pad89}, Padberg proved that if $G=(V,E)$ is an acyclic graph, then the Boolean quadric polytope ${\rm BQP}(G)$ is defined by $4|E|$ inequalities in the original space.
+\parag{Acyclic hypergraphs} In~\cite{Pad89}, Padberg proved that if $G=(V,E)$ is an acyclic graph, then the Boolean quadric polytope $\BQP(G)$ is defined by $4|E|$ inequalities in the original space.
 The notion of graph acyclicity has been extended to several different notions of hypergraph acyclicity; in increasing order of generality, one can name Berge-acyclicity, $\gamma$-acyclicity, $\beta$-acyclicity, and $\alpha$-acyclicity.
 We should remark that polynomial-time algorithms for determining acyclicity level of hypergraphs are available~\cite{fag83}.
 In~\cite{dPKha18SIOPT,BucCraRod18,dPDiG23ALG,dPKha23mMPA}, the authors obtained a complete characterization of acyclic hypergraphs whose multilinear polytopes admit polynomial-size extended formulations.
 Henceforth, we denote by $r$ the \emph{rank} of the hypergraph $G=(V,E)$, defined as the maximum cardinality of an edge in $E$.
 In~\cite{dPKha18SIOPT,BucCraRod18}, the authors proved that if $G$ is Berge-acyclic, then $\MP(G)$ is defined by $|V|+(r+2)|E|$ inequalities in the original space.
 Moreover, in~\cite{dPKha18SIOPT}, the authors proved that if $G$ is $\gamma$-acyclic, then $\MP(G)$ has a polynomial-size extended formulation with at most $|V|+2|E|$ variables and at most $|V|+(r+2)|E|$ inequalities.
 In~\cite{dPKha23mMPA}, the authors present a polynomial-size extended formulation for the multilinear polytope of $\beta$-acyclic hypergraphs with at most $(r-1)|V|+|E|$ variables and at most $(3r-4)|V|+4|E|$ inequalities.
-In~\cite{dPKha23}, the authors introduced the pseudo-Boolean polytope, and subsequently generalized the earlier results by proving that if the underlying hypergraph of a signed hypergraph $H=(V,S)$ is $\beta$-acyclic, then $\PBP(H)$ has a polynomial-size extended formulation with $O(r|V||S|)$ variables and inequalities.
+In~\cite{dPKha23}, the authors introduced the pseudo-Boolean polytope and subsequently generalized the earlier results by proving that if the underlying hypergraph of a signed hypergraph $H=(V,S)$ is $\beta$-acyclic, then $\PBP(H)$ has a polynomial-size extended formulation with $O(r|V||S|)$ variables and inequalities.
 Note that this result is more general than the previous ones because it only requires the $\beta$-acyclicity of the underlying hypergraph of $H$.
 Indeed, the multilinear hypergraph of $H$ may contain many $\beta$-cycles.
-In this paper, we obtain a significant generalization of this result.
+On the other hand, in~\cite{dPDiG23ALG}, the authors prove that~\cref{prob BPO} is strongly NP-hard over $\alpha$-acyclic hypergraphs.
+This result implies that, unless $\P = \NP$, one cannot construct a polynomial-size extended formulation for the multilinear polytope of $\alpha$-acyclic hypergraphs.
+However, in~\cite{dPKha21MOR}, the authors showed that if the rank $r$ of an $\alpha$-acyclic hypergraph is upper bounded by the logarithm of a polynomial in the size of the hypergraph, then the multilinear polytope has a polynomial-size extended formulation with $O(2^r|V|)$ variables and inequalities.